 Finally, take advantage of the many marketing channels available to you to spread the word.

 If you don’t already have a YouTube channel or a podcast, consider starting one (or becoming a guest on another show) in order to promote your new course.
+Starting a new channel is very simple, create a gmail, use a youtube banner maker to create your visuales and start promoting!

 And of course, don’t forget to promote the course on your blog.